Create your calibration board in three simple steps

 Your next choice is the board size.
 You will also be faced with a trade-off here.
 A larger board will allow you to show the camera many more features simultaneously, while a smaller board will be easier to stabilize mechanically.
 You should aim to maximize the number of visible features while minimizing board flexing.

 Camcalib can compensate for board flexing and warping as long as the board deformation remains unchanged during the entire calibration process.

 As a rule of thumb, select your board size to cover 15-40% of the image width when you place it at working distance.
 Note, however, that this implies you will need quite large boards (1x1m) for fish-eye lenses.

-For most cases, this 6x6 AprilTag board template should work fine.
+For most cases, the 6x6 or 12x6 AprilTag board templates (download links below) should work fine.
 For now, download the file; we will discuss printing and display in a moment.
-We also provide a 12x6 AprilTag board and ChArUco board templates if you feel like experimenting.
+We also provide ChArUco board templates if you feel like experimenting.

 Print or display your board

 A vital remark upfront: if you print, make sure your printed board is flat and does not warp while recording calibration data.
 You have three options if your printed board tends to flex noticeably – more than 1mm for A3 boards, less for smaller ones – with light to moderate handling.